Free shipping & free returns on all domestic orders!

 Consignment can seem like a promising option for emerging designers, as they do not typically need to produce a large inventory upfront.
 However, it also presents several challenges that can hinder a brand’s growth and creative freedom.

-- Lack of Direct Feedback: In the majority of cases of consignments, communication with the customer is either inadequate or absent entirely.
-This results in designers failing to benefit from valuable customer input, which is essential for enhancing their products and gaining insight into what truly resonates with consumers.Given that in most cases communication with the customer is insufficient or non-existent, designers miss out on valuable customer input, which is critical for improving their products and understanding what truly resonates.
+• Lack of Direct Feedback: In the majority of consignments, communication with the customer is either inadequate or absent entirely.
+This results in designers missing out on valuable customer input, which is critical for improving their products and understanding what truly resonates.

 4. Flying Solo: The Solution That Empowers Independent Designers